La'el Collins, OT/G, LSU

 4/27/15: Hilliard ran well for LSU in 2014.
 He averaged five yards per carry for 447 yards with six touchdowns.
 Hilliard also had four passes for 35 yards.
 He didn't get a lot of carries because he was part of a stable of backs getting carries for the Tigers.

 Hilliard is a big, physical bruising back who could be part of a rotation for the NFL.
 He may not have the speed to be a feature starter.
 Teammate Alfred Blue was a steal for the Texans in the 2014 NFL Draft, and Hilliard could be a similar value as both talented runners lost carries to LSU's rotation.
-Hilliard had an impressive week at the East-West Shrine, but ran very slow at the Combine.
+Hilliard had an impressive week at the East-West Shrine, but ran very slowly at the Combine.

 8/27/14: Hilliard totaled 310 yards on 68 carries (4.6 average) with seven touchdowns in 2013.
 With Jeremy Hill in the NFL, Hilliard could see more opportunities this coming season.
 LSU utilizes a running back-by-committee approach that makes it tough for any one back to stand out though.
 Hilliard was part of such a group in 2012.
 Like a lot of the Tigers' backs, Hilliard is a big power back who has some quickness.
 He had the second-highest stat line among LSU's backs in 2012 with 464 yards and six touchdowns.